 Are there reviews from people who had side effects from Ajovy?

 It’s possible to find online reviews and testimonials from people who have used Ajovy.
-But it’s important to keep in mind that these may not be reliable sources of information about the drug.
+However, it’s important to keep in mind that these may not be reliable sources of information about the drug.
 Each person using Ajovy may have a different experience with the medication due to their individual health history.

 Is hair loss a side effect of Ajovy?